 This is the plan for a Portugal road trip, more specifically eight days on the road in Lisbon and the northern half of Portugal.
 It worked out fine...

+Here is a video from Milano.
 The capital of northern Italia (Italy) is a major city when it comes to finance, fashion and football.
-Here are 11 highlights from the fascinating...
+Here are 11...

 Following a successful excursion to Lake Como and Crespi d'Adda, the capital of northern Italy, Milan, was coming up.
 A modern city with fashion...